 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 San Francisco State University is among your best bets if you're planning on studying Teacher Education Subject Specific.
 San Francisco State University teacher education subject specific graduates earn 33.1% more than the typical subject specific ed student.
-Positioned in San Francisco, California, this institution is a sound option for students who enjoy the thrill of a substantial city.
+With over 20,000 undergraduates, San Francisco State University is among the biggest schools in the U.S..

 Every student who is interested in Teacher Education Subject Specific has to look into University of California - San Diego.
 After graduation, Subject Specific Ed students usually earn an average of $38,106 in their early careers.
-La Jolla, California is the best setting for young people who like the fast-paced urban lifestyle.
+This school has one of the largest student bodies in California.

 Every student pursuing a degree in Teacher Education Subject Specific has to check out Azusa Pacific University.
-Subject specific ed majors from Azusa Pacific University earn a boost of approximately 17.5% above the typical income of teacher education subject specific graduates.
+Graduates of the Subject Specific Ed program earn around $39,505 in their early career salary and $66,419 in their mid-career salary.
 Situated in Azusa, California, Azusa Pacific offers a comfortable, suburban atmosphere for young people.

-The typical scholarship amount granted to freshman students is $16,220 with 97.0% of freshman students receiving some form of scholarship.
+There is a graduate program available for students who are interested.
 Azusa Pacific University does not require freshmen to live on-campus.
 Go on a virtual tour for more information on Azusa Pacific.

 University of California - Santa Cruz is a wonderful decision for students pursuing a Teacher Education Subject Specific degree.
 Graduates from the Teacher Education Subject Specific major at University of California - Santa Cruz get 12.0% above the average college grad in this field.
 Based in Santa Cruz, California, this university is ideal for learners who prosper in an urban atmosphere.